Car Loan Calculator

 What is a car loan calculator?

-Drag the sliders or type values in the input fields for car price, down payment, interest rate, and loan term.
-The calculator automatically computes the monthly payment, loan amount, total interest, and total amount paid.
-Results update instantly as you change values, and a visual pie chart shows the breakdown of principal versus interest payments.
-The pie chart displays immediately with default values, helping you understand loan costs before making changes.
+Enter values for car price, down payment, interest rate, and loan term.
+You can enter the term in months, in years, or as years and months.
+The calculator computes the monthly payment, loan amount, total interest, and total amount paid.
+Results update as you change values, and a pie chart shows the breakdown of principal versus interest.

 How to use this car loan calculator

-Start by dragging the car price slider or entering a value.
-Common car prices range from 5,000 to 1,000,000.
-Next, set your down payment amount.
-A 20% down payment is common and often results in better interest rates.
+Start by choosing your currency (e.g. USD, EUR, GBP) so all amounts match how you think about money.
+Enter the car price—common prices range from a few thousand to well over a million depending on the market.
+Next, enter your down payment.
+A 20% down payment is common and often gets you better interest rates.
 The calculator shows the down payment percentage and loan amount automatically.
-You can drag the down payment slider up to 50% of the car price.

 The calculator instantly shows your monthly payment, loan amount, total interest over the loan term, total amount paid, and total cost including down payment.
 The pie chart on the right visualizes the breakdown of principal versus interest in your total payments.
-Use this information to assess affordability, compare different car loan options, and plan for vehicle ownership.
+Use this to assess affordability, compare car loan options, and plan for vehicle ownership.
+To see payment-by-payment breakdowns, use the amortization calculator.

 Understanding car loan payments